nxp-mcuxpresso/mcuxsdk-doc/boards/Wireless/kw45b41zevk/gettingStarted/gsindex.md

-# Getting Started with MCUXpresso SDK for KW45B41Z-EVK
+# Getting Started with Package

 ```{tocTree}